gordicaleksa/pytorch-neural-style-transfer-johnson/README.md

 That bring us to the next section!

-### Visualizations
+### Tensorboard Visualizations

-There's basically **2 things you want to monitor** during your training (I'm not counting console log output because it's redundant if you use tensorboard)
+There's basically **2 things you want to monitor** during your training (not counting console output - it's redundant if you use tensorboard)

-1. Monitor your loss/statistics curves
+#### Monitor your loss/statistics curves

 You want to keep `content-loss` and `style-loss` going down or at least one of them (style loss usually saturates first).

 I usually set tv weight to 0 so that's why you see 0 on the `tv-loss` curve.
-You should use it only if you see that your images are having smoothness problem ([checkout this](https://github.com/gordicaleksa/pytorch-neural-style-transfer#impact-of-total-variation-tv-loss) for visualization of what exactly tv weight does)
+You should use it only if you see that your images are having smoothness problem ([check this out](https://github.com/gordicaleksa/pytorch-neural-style-transfer#impact-of-total-variation-tv-loss) for visualization of what exactly tv weight does).

 <p align="center">
 <img src="data/examples/readme_pics/loss_curves.PNG" width="900"/>